Projects per year

 I joined the University in 2011 as John Anderson Research Leader and Professor of Physical Activity & Public Health Science.
 I was formerly Professor of Paediatric Energy Metabolism at the University of Glasgow.
 My research work focuses on: interventions for the prevention of child and adolescent obesity worldwide; the consequences of obesity and low physical activity in children and adolescents globally; the development and consequences of sedentary behaviour during childhood and adolescence globally; global monitoring of physical activity and sedentary behaviour in children and adolescents.

-Development of sedentary behavior across childhood and adolescence: longitudinal analysis of the Gateshead Millennium Study.
-X Janssen, K Mann, L Basterfield, KN Parkinson, MS Pearce, JK Reilly, AJ Adamson, JJ Reilly.
-Int J Behav Nutr Phys Act 2016; 13:88.
+Non-linear associations between moderate-to-vigorous-intensity physical activity and adiposity across the adiposity distribution during childhood and adolescence: Gateshead Millennium Study.
+X Janssen, L Basterfield, KN Parkinson, M Pearce, JK Reilly, AJ Adamson, JJ Reilly.
+Int J Obes 2019 43:744-750.

-I teach on the BSc Sport & Physical Activity degree, mainly in the Physical Activity & Health classes, and supervise students doing mini-research projects in 3rd year and larger research projects in 4th year.
-I aim to develop an MSc in Physical Activity & Health, from 2017-2018.
+I teach on the BSc Sport & Physical Activity degree, mainly in the Physical Activity & Health classes (e.g. Sports Nutrition), and supervise students doing mini-research projects in 3rd year and larger research dissertation projects in 4th year.

 My research work focuses on: interventions for the prevention of child and adolescent obesity worldwide; the consequences of obesity and low physical activity in children and adolescents (including impacts on academic attainment); the development and consequences of sedentary behaviour during childhood and adolescence in low-middle income countries as well as high income countries.